jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=BKorP55Aqvg
 _This the Antagonist Executive at work.
 No jokes, too many know how real this is.
 Darth Blockbuster's delusion of being the leader, despite personal incompetence, lasts until player gods rise up.
 I feel like I'm watching Charles trying to make battle plans.
 I can't help but see "the decline and fall" in this sketch._

 Modern technology is so powerful, it overcomes any natural drawback like language, geography, or history some places in the world have.
 That means the winner of the Internet Age is up for grabs.
 I don't know who will win.
 I do suspect though, the people of the West are dead-set on celebrating away their ancestors glory, quite literally living off their inheritance, and happily going down with the ship that was Western Civilization.
+With so much to gain from complacency, evolution is an unreasonable risk; especially when there's often no pain felt.
 I can't help but see "the decline and fall".
 Not of a state or government, but the civilization itself.

 One thing I do know, that whichever society throws away the memories, excuses, and philosphies of the past, and embraces Techvolution and the era of mass-collaboration, will be the winner of the Internet Age.
 It's their player god who will happily reign supreme for many years in the never ending game of civilization.
 I smile, thinking of all those bakers, tailors, designers, roofers, engineers, cleaners, repairmen, and maybe even a few majicians, smiling on a new and empowered Main Street.